rhastie/build-nmos-cpp/README.md

 ### Continuous Integration (CI) Testing

 The Mellanox NMOS container, like the NMOS Specifications, is intended to be always ready, but continually developing.
-To ease development overheads and to continually validate the status of the container it now undergoes CI Teating via GitHub Actions.
+To ease development overheads and to continually validate the status of the container it now undergoes CI Testing via GitHub Actions.
 This CI testing is meant as a sanity check around the container functionality rather than extensive testing of nmos-cpp functionality itself.
 Please see wider [Sony CI Testing](https://github.com/sony/nmos-cpp/blob/master/README.md#build-status) for deeper testing on nmos-cpp.